Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Continual learning in natural and artificial intelligence

-Given the brain’s resilience and capacity for learning continuously, catastrophic forgetting, also referred to as catastrophic interference, which takes the form of full erasure of previously learned representations upon acquisition of new information, is rarely reported in healthy subjects in the study of human cognition \citep{french_catastrophic_1999}.
-Rather, phenomena that are to some extent comparable to catastrophic forgetting, e.g., interference in declarative memory caused by overlapping information, have been observed in patients with amnesia \citep{merhav_neocortical_2014}.
-Such interference has also been observed in motor learning, where loss of previously acquired motor skills occur when new skills are learned.
-When new locomotor tasks are present (e.g., learning a new sport that is similar to a learned sport but with different rules and court area), there can be interference with existing motor memories, leading to negative transfer of learned motor skills \citep{seidler_neural_2010}.
-Reduced motor learning and transfer abilities have been shown in brain pathologies: For example, although cerebellar damage doesn't affect online motor adjustments, it compromises adaptive performance in motor learning processes \citep{morton_cerebellar_2006, smith_intact_2005}.
-Furthermore, neurodegenerative disorders such as Parkinson's or Huntington's disease can lead to performance decrease in kinematic adaptation tasks \citep{laforce_differential_2002}.
+Given the brain’s ability to learn continuously, catastrophic forgetting, also referred to as \textbf{catastrophic interference}, which takes the form of full erasure of learned representations upon acquisition of new information, is rarely reported in the study of human cognition \citep{french_catastrophic_1999}.
+Rather, phenomena that are to some extent comparable to catastrophic forgetting, e.g., interference in declarative memory due to overlapping information, have been observed in individuals with amnesia \citep{merhav_neocortical_2014}.
+Such interference has also been observed in motor learning, where loss of previously acquired motor skills occurs when new skills are learned.
+When new locomotor tasks are present (e.g., learning a new sport similar to a learned sport but with different rules), there can be interference with existing motor memories, leading to negative transfer of learned motor skills \citep{seidler_neural_2010}.
+Reduced motor learning and transfer abilities have been shown in brain pathologies: For example, although cerebellar damage does not affect online motor adjustments, it compromises adaptive performance in motor learning processes \citep{morton_cerebellar_2006, smith_intact_2005}.
+Furthermore, neurodegenerative disorders such as Parkinson's or Huntington's disease can cause decrease in performance in kinematic adaptation tasks \citep{laforce_differential_2002}.

-Overall, when brain pathologies are excluded, it is difficult to pinpoint cognitive processes that are comparable in nature and functionally analogous to catastrophic forgetting.
-Nevertheless, studies have focused on identifying the neural correlates of learning and memory, providing a substantial body of evidence on how the nervous system supports learning in a continuous, sustained, and robust manner \citep{grossman_neuromodulation_2022}.
+In general, it is difficult to pinpoint cognitive processes that are comparable in nature and functionally analogous to catastrophic forgetting.
+Nevertheless, studies have focused on identifying the neural correlates of learning and memory, providing a substantial body of evidence on how the nervous system supports learning in a sustained manner \citep{grossman_neuromodulation_2022}.